 Since 1985, the State of Indiana has required people who are aware of adult endangerment to report it to authorities.
-APS investigates reports of Adult endangerment which is defined by Indiana code.
+APS investigates reports of Adult endangerment which is defined by Indiana code: 12-10-3-2.

-An adult may be endangered if he/she is: 18 years of age or older and unable to protect themselves due to being mentally or physically disabled, or frail elderly, from being battered, neglected, exploited, or self-neglected.
+An adult may be endangered if he/she/they is: 18 years of age or older and unable to protect themselves due to being mentally or physically disabled to the point of which they cannot direct their own care AND is being battered, neglected, exploited, or is self-neglecting.

 - Aggressive behavior (threats, insults, harassment, etc).

 - History of substance abuse, mental illness, criminal behavior, or family violence.

 - Indifference or anger toward the dependent person.

 - Not allowing the dependent person to talk or see visitors.

 Financial Abuse Indicators

 - A recent will when elder seems incapable of writing a will.